SlowBubble/game-index/README.md

 - [Type & Listen](https://slowbubble.github.io/type-n-listen/): A free-form game to help kids hear what they are typing.
 - [Piano Typing](https://slowbubble.github.io/piano-typing/): A game to teach songs using 1-2-3 with the computer keyboard.
 - [Chord Typing](https://slowbubble.github.io/chord-typing/): A game to teach chords/harmony using 1-2-3 with the computer keyboard.
+- [Beat Typing](https://slowbubble.github.io/beat-typing/): A game to teach drum beats using 1-2-3 with the computer keyboard.
 - [Crooked Piano](https://slowbubble.github.io/piano/): A free-form game to play the piano on the computer keyboard.
 - [Drums](https://slowbubble.github.io/drums/): A free-form game to play the drums on the computer keyboard.